hashicorp/terraform-website/content/source/docs/cloud/vcs/gitlab-com.html.md

 ## Step 2: On GitLab, Create a New Application

-1. Open [gitlab.com](https://gitlab.com) in your browser and log in as whichever account you want Terraform Cloud to act as.
+1. In a new browser tab, open [gitlab.com](https://gitlab.com) and log in as whichever account you want Terraform Cloud to act as.
 For most organizations this should be a dedicated service user, but a personal account will also work.

     ~> **Important:** The account you use for connecting Terraform Cloud **must have admin (master) access** to any shared repositories of Terraform configurations, since creating webhooks requires admin permissions.